taiga2921/ICT632_smart_travel_planner/docs/system-architecture.md

 ### 8.6 How It Communicates with External APIs

 The Express API acts as a proxy and aggregator for external API calls.
-When the Flutter app requests weather data, attraction data, or country information, the request is sent to the Express API, which then makes the appropriate outbound HTTP call to Open-Meteo, OpenTripMap, or RestCountries using the `axios` package.
+When the Flutter app requests weather data, attraction data, or country information, the request is sent to the Express API, which then makes the appropriate outbound HTTP call to Open-Meteo, SerpAPI, CountryStateCity, or RestCountries using the `axios` package.
 The Express API processes the response, extracts the relevant fields, and returns a structured JSON response to the Flutter application.
 This approach keeps external API keys secure on the server side.

 ### 8.7 How It Separates Business Logic from the Mobile App